Ava Gardner: Religion and political views

-Although Gardner was exposed to Christianity throughout her early years, she was an atheist later in life.
-Religion never played a positive role in her life, according to biographers and Gardner, in her autobiography Ava: My Story.
+Although Gardner was raised Baptist, at the end of her life she said she had no religion.
+Christianity never played a positive role in her life, according to biographers and Gardner, in her autobiography Ava: My Story.
 Her friend Zoe Sallis, who met her on the set of The Bible: In the Beginning... when Gardner was living with John Huston in Puerto Vallarta, said Gardner always seemed unconcerned about religion.
-When Sallis asked her about religion once, Gardner replied, "It doesn't exist".
-Another factor that contributed to this was the death of Gardner's father in her youth, "Nobody wanted to know Daddy when he was dying.
+When Sallis asked her about religion once, Gardner replied, "It's not anything Christian".

+Another factor that contributed to Gardner's outlook was the death of her father during her youth.
+She said, "Nobody wanted to know Daddy when he was dying.
 He was so alone.
 He was scared.
 I could see the fear in his eyes when he was smiling.
 I went to see the preacher, the guy who'd baptized me.
 I begged him to come and visit Daddy, just to talk to him, you know?
 Give him a blessing or something.
 But he never did.
+I had no time for religion after that."
-He never came.
-God, I hated him.
-Cold-arse bastards like that ought to ...
-I don't know ... they should be in some other racket, I know that.
-I had no time for religion after that.
-I never prayed.
-I never said another prayer".
-Concerning politics, Gardner was a lifelong Democrat, and supported Adlai Stevenson II in the 1952 United States presidential election.

-Gardner was a staunch supporter of civil rights for African-Americans throughout her life.
-As a child growing up in North Carolina, she would often sit with African-American children in segregated parts of movie theaters.
-Her personal assistant, Rene Jordan, was African-American, and Gardner would often take her to clubs that were for whites only.
+Concerning politics, Gardner was a lifelong Democrat, and she supported Adlai Stevenson II in the 1952 United States presidential election.
+Gardner was a staunch supporter of civil rights for African Americans throughout her life.
+As a child growing up in North Carolina, she would often sit with African American children in segregated parts of movie theaters.
+Her personal assistant, Rene Jordan, was African American, and Gardner would often take her to clubs that were for whites only.
 She supported Henry A. Wallace of the Progressive Party, whose campaign in 1948 for the presidential election sought racial equality and desegregation.

 She became a member of the NAACP in August 1968.

 Death

-A bout of pneumonia, after a lifetime of smoking, coupled with her underlying condition of lupus erythematosus brought on a stroke in 1986 that left Gardner partially paralyzed.
-Although she could afford her medical expenses, Sinatra wanted to pay for her visit to a specialist in the United States, and she allowed him to make the arrangements for a medically staffed private plane.
-She died in January 1990, at the age of 67, of pneumonia and fibrosing alveolitis at her London home 34 Ennismore Gardens, where she had lived since 1968.
+In 1986, Gardner suffered a stroke.
+Although she could afford her medical expenses, Frank Sinatra wanted to pay for her visit to a specialist in the United States, and she allowed him to make the arrangements for a medically staffed private plane.
+She died at age 67 of bronchopneumonia on January 25, 1990 in Westminster, London, England.

-Gardner is buried in Sunset Memorial Park in Smithfield, North Carolina, next to her siblings and their parents, Jonas and Molly Gardner.
+Gardner was buried on January 29 in Sunset Memorial Park in Smithfield, North Carolina, next to her siblings and their parents, Jonas and Molly Gardner.
 The Ava Gardner Museum, incorporated in 1996, is located nearby.